0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Curling/Curling.md

 `    -r          reverse operation: convert (or patch) hexdump into binary.`

 So we go ahead and do that.
 And we use the `file` command against the output.
-It's helpful when you have to find out the type of file you've never seen before or the file does not have a file extension.
+It's very handy when you want to know what file type you're dealing with.

 ```
 www-data@curling:/home/floris$ xxd -r password_backup > /tmp/hex